Esteban Lisa: Work

 Lisa was not only a pioneer of this art form in terms of Latin American Art, but also in the context of Spanish abstraction.
 His work was never shown during his lifetime.
 Since his death, his work has gained international recognition from collectors, art critics and the general public.

 Lisa worked in the realm of abstraction from c.1935 to 1978.

 Lisa’s work began to be studied and catalogued in 1996, a decade after an exhibition held in the Museum Sivori of Buenos Aires in 1987 passed unnoticed.
 One-man exhibitions were held in Buenos Aires (Galería Palatina, 1997) and Madrid (Guillermo de Osma, 1998).
 Museum shows were held on Rosario (1997), Montevideo (1998) and Cordoba (1999).
 Other exhibitions included a large retrospective in the Buenos Aires Museo Nacional de Bellas Artes (July 1999) and in Santa Fe (November 1999).
 He was also shown in ARCO (Madrid, 1987, 1988, 1999) and FIAC (Paris, 1997, 1998) Art Fairs.

 In 2008 the exhibition "Dialogues with Esteban Lisa" took place in Cuenca, Fundación Antonio Pérez, with more than 50 paintings and drawings.

 In 2010, Lisa's work was shown for the first time in the Middle East through a comprehensive exhibition at the Foundation Audi in Beirut, Lebanon.

+From 1 February - 20 May 2017, the Museu Fundación Juan March, Palma exhibited Esteban Lisa.
+The Abstract Cabinet a show of “37 works produced between 1930 and 1968.”
+The exhibit traveled to Museo de Arte Abstracto Español, Cuenca (2 June - 3 September 2017) and McMullen Museum of Art, Boston College, Boston (15 September - 10 December 2017).